Estate Planning and Probate and Trust Administration

 Davenport Evans law firm in Sioux Falls, SD provides expertise in all aspects of estate planning and trust administration matters.
 Our attorneys offer a broad range of services including wills, powers of attorney, and South Dakota trusts, trust and estate litigation, probate, and trust administration.
 In addition, our attorneys have extensive experience with dynasty trusts, directed trusts and asset protected trusts.
 The following are some Estate Planning resources that may be of use to families, individuals and financial planning professionals.

-Davenport Evans estate planning attorneys include: Sarah Richardson Larson*, P. Daniel Donohue*, Terry N. Prendergast, Matthew W. Van Heuvelen (SD, IA), Mark R. Krogstad (SD, MN), Ashley G. Blake, and Mary Ellen Dirksen.
+Davenport Evans estate planning attorneys include: Sarah Richardson Larson*, P. Daniel Donohue*, Terry N. Prendergast, Matthew W. Van Heuvelen (SD, IA), Mark R. Krogstad (SD, MN), Ashley G. Blake, Catherine A. Tanck and Mary Ellen Dirksen.

 *Denotes a member of the American College of Trust and Estate Counsel (ACTEC).
 The American College of Trust and Estate Counsel is a national organization of approximately 2,500 lawyers elected to membership by demonstrating the highest level of integrity, commitment to the profession, competence and experience as trust and estate counselors.
 Its members work to teach those who enter the field and to improve and reform laws, procedure and standards while working with their peers and other professional organizations.
 P. Daniel Donohue is a member of the Board of Directors of the American College of Trust and Estate Counsel Foundation.

-Sarah Richardson Larson speaks on the importance of estate planning (full transcript here.)
+Sarah Richardson Larson speaks on the importance of estate planning and explains prenuptial agreements in the videos below.
+Full transcripts available on YouTube below each video display.

 - Trust Law Podcast: Terry Prendergast was recently the guest of Bridgeford Trust Company discussing South Dakota’s modern trust law and South Dakota as a top tier jurisdiction.